learn-co-curriculum/phase-3-programming-univbasics-4-using-symbols-for-hash-keys/README.md

 ## Learning Goals

-- Review the Symbol data type
+- Review the `Symbol` data type
 - Recognize the immutability of symbols
 - Compare the use of symbols and strings as hash keys
 - Recognize Ruby's alternate syntax for hashes with symbols for keys

 ## Introduction

-We know that hashes are data structures comprised of key/value pairs.
-We also know we can create hashes simply by writing out key/value pairs wrapped in curly
+We saw that hashes are data structures comprised of key/value pairs.
+We also saw that we can create hashes simply by writing out key/value pairs wrapped in curly
 braces:

 ```ruby